recently returned home from yet another orca trip. I think I've spent

 for easy to use Keyword Search Engine and Category Search

-Planned shoots include salmon of the
+Planned upcoming shoots include manatees in

 yet to be determined.
 Please let us know if you have a "piggy-backable"